A Canadian police department sent out the warning on its Facebook page

 The Canadian town of Kensington has hit upon a genius plan to detract its residents from drinking and driving this holiday season.

 Not only will the cops charge you, they’ll also blast Nickelback while they haul you to jail.

-The original post, which has long disappeared, was intended for those "dumb enough to feel they can drink and drive."
+The Kensington Police Service laid down the law in a Facebook post over the weekend for those “dumb enough to feel they can drink and drive.”